-Among members (see Table 26), similar to the Spanish panel, level of involvement is only weakly correlated with both indicators of energy citizenship ( $r \ge .10$ ) whereas identification with the energy community correlated strongly with energy citizenship ( $r \ge .50$ ).
+Among members (see Table 26), similar to the Spanish panel, level of involvement is only weakly correlated with both indicators of energy citizenship ($r \ge .10$) whereas identification with the energy community correlated strongly with energy citizenship ($r \ge .50$).

 Furthermore, both indicators of level of involvement correlated to a medium degree with all personal factors except for biospheric values, and to collective efficacy and identity leadership.
-Of the set-up features, both community influence and the perceived inclusion of the interest of marginalised groups ( $r \ge .30$ ) are related to the level of involvement and identification with the energy community, while we do not find municipality involvement and perceived diversity of members to be related.
-Of the factors related to the local community, we only find both the perceived injunctive norm and identification with the energy community to be related to identification with the energy community to be related to identification with the energy community to be associated with level of involvement.
+Of the set-up features, both community influence and the perceived inclusion of the interest of marginalised groups ($r \ge .30$) are related to the level of involvement and identification with the energy community, while we do not find municipality involvement and perceived diversity of members to be related.
+Of the factors related to the local community, we only find both the perceived injunctive norm and identification with the energy community to be related to identification with the energy community but none of these factors seem to be associated with level of involvement.
 In fact, we find a small negative correlation between the perceived descriptive community norm and level of involvement.

-Finally, both private energy behaviour and civic behaviour are positively related to involvement ( $r \ge .30$ ) except for private energy behaviour and level of involvement.
+Finally, both private energy behaviour and civic behaviour are positively related to involvement (r >= .30) except for private energy behaviour and level of involvement.